-All of the above breaches were due to misconfigurations and mistakes made by the Cloud Service Provider (CSP) customer, not due to vulnerabilities or failures in the underlying CSP service.
+All of the above breaches were due to misconfigurations and mistakes made by the Cloud Service Provider (CSP) customer, not due to vulnerabilities or failures in the underlying CSP.
 It drives the question — are current approaches to managing cloud security controls sufficient to prevent a breach?
-Put another way, what do organizations need to do to augment or boost their current cloud security approach to better manage breach risk at an acceptable level in the cloud?
+Put another way, what do organizations need to do to augment or boost their current cloud security approach to manage breach risk at an acceptable level in the cloud?

-Most Cloud Breaches are Due to Misconfigurations
+Most Cloud Breaches Are Due to Misconfigurations

 If the underlying cloud infrastructure is secure, then responsibility for cloud breach must lie with the cloud customer.
 As Gartner states, “through 2022, at least 95 percent of cloud security failures will be the customer’s fault.”

-If cloud breaches are typically due to misconfigurations, then organizations must implement controls that quickly – and automatically – prevent or detect and remediate these errors.
+Cloud breaches are typically due to misconfigurations; therefore, organizations must implement controls that quickly – and automatically – prevent or detect and remediate these errors.
 To this end, CSPs offer a plethora of security controls.
-For example, Amazon AWS provides more than 30 different cloud-security related services (e.g., GuardDuty, CloudTrail, CloudHSM, CloudWatch, etc.), including the recent beta release of AWS Security Hub.
-These controls are essential, playing a primary role in secure cloud configurations, though just turning them on does not guarantee secure cloud configurations.
+For example, Amazon AWS provides more than 30 different cloud security related services, including GuardDuty, CloudTrail, CloudWatch, and many others.
+These controls are essential and play a primary role in secure cloud configurations, though it’s important to note that simply turning them on does not guarantee secure cloud configurations.

 CSP Security Controls

-|Service Catalog||Service Catalog||Managed Applications||Service Catalog|
+|Service Catalog||Service Catalog||Managed Applications||Private Catalog|

-|MFA||Multi-Factor Auth||Azure MFA||Cloud Identity Aware Proxy|
+|MFA||Multi-Factor Authentication||Multi-Factor Authentication||Cloud Identity Aware Proxy|

 |Key Management||KMS||Azure Key Vault||Cloud KMS|

-|Provisioning templates||CloudFormation||Azure Resource Manager||Cloud Deployment Manager|
+|Provisioning Templates||CloudFormation||Resource Manager||Cloud Deployment Manager|

-|Serverless Code||Lambda||Azure Functions||Cloud Functions|
+|Serverless Code||Lambda||Functions||Cloud Functions|

-Essential and Sufficient to a Point
+Essential and Sufficient…to a Point

-CSP security controls address audit, visibility, protection, detection, and automation requirements to a point.
+CSP security controls address audit, visibility, protection, detection, and automation requirements….to a point.
 There is an inverse relationship between the effectiveness of these controls and the complexity of the cloud environment.
-To illustrate, AWS CloudTrail does an excellent job as an audit control, recording events (e.g., API calls, AWS SDKs, command line tools, AWS Management console, and other AWS services).
+To illustrate, AWS CloudTrail does an excellent job as an audit control service, recording events (e.g., API calls, AWS SDKs, command line tools, AWS Management console, and other AWS services).
 Of course, CloudTrail is only useful when turned on and – not surprisingly – an attacker’s first move is often disabling CloudTrail.
 Blocking this threat requires detective controls to identify when CloudTrail is turned off, preventive controls to prevent services from starting without CloudTrail enabled, and reactive controls to restart CloudTrail in the event of misconfiguration or malicious action.

 To accomplish these tasks natively on AWS requires the following steps (and similar steps in multi-cloud scenarios across multiple cloud providers using their specific approaches):